shtsai/SearchEngine/README.md

 3. [Index Builder](https://github.com/shtsai7/SearchEngine/tree/master/IndexBuilder)

-   The index builder takes the output of the Merger and builds inverted lists for the word occurrences.
-Because the size of inverted lists is large, various compression techniques are used, and reads and writes are done on the byte level.
+   The index builder takes the output of the Merger and builds inverted lists for all the word occurrences.
+Because the size of inverted lists is large, we use various compression techniques and compress the index by about 90%.

 4. [Query Preprocessor](https://github.com/shtsai7/SearchEngine/tree/master/QueryProcessor)